Sports Betting 101: Everything You Need to Get Started

 Over the past few years the NFL ratings have soared higher than Snoop Dogg at a Willie Nelson concert, and much of that is due to the increased popularity of sports betting and fantasy sports.
 However, many fans who are eager to start profiting from sports betting don’t know where to start.
 Whether dealing with endless touts promising unrealistic winning percentages, figuring out which sportsbooks are trustworthy or simply determining which sides they should be taking, this can be a trying process.

-Our Sportsbook Insider software features live odds from over 40 offshore sportsbooks, public betting percentages from 7 contributing offshore sportsbooks, highly profitable Best Bet picks and many other features that allow us to be a one-stop shop for all of your sports betting needs.
+Our Sportsbook Insider software features live odds from over 40 sportsbooks, public betting percentages from 7 contributing sportsbooks, highly profitable Best Bet picks and many other features that allow us to be a one-stop shop for all of your sports betting needs.
 But there is a lot more information that novice bettors need at their disposal before they can begin taking advantage of everything our subscription has to offer.

 1. Having Access to Multiple Sportsbooks

 Ideally bettors should have access to at least three sportsbooks: one sharp, one square and one reduced juice.